tslocke/hobocentral/agility-tutorial.markdown

 # Part 5 -- odds and ends

 We're now going to work through some more easy but very valuable enhancements to the app.
-We're going to add
+We're going to add:

  * A menu for story statuses.
 The free-form text field is a bit poor after all.
 We'll do this first with a hard-wired set of options, and then add the ability to manage the set of available statuses.